 Erased: Contemporary Australian Drawing is presented in partnership with leading arts organization - the Art Gallery of New South Wales and profiles the diversity and strength of current contemporary Australian drawing practices.

-The exhibiting artists are from Australian urban and indigenous backgrounds: Christian Capurro (VIC), Simryn Gill (NSW), Jonathan Jones (NSW), Tom Nicholson (VIC) and Raquel Ormella (NSW).
+The exhibiting artists are from Australian urban and indigenous backgrounds: Vernon Ah Kee (QLD), Christian Capurro (VIC), Simryn Gill (NSW), Jonathan Jones (NSW), Tom Nicholson (VIC) and Raquel Ormella (NSW).
 They all explore the traditional art method of mark making in drawing and engage with social issues ranging from environmental awareness, industrial relations and nationalism, to more subtle statements about image-making in contemporary culture.

 Among some of the many synonyms used for 'drawing' are 'represent', 'sketch', 'portray', 'illustrate', or to 'depict something'.
 These traditional and historical definitions of drawing imply a means unto an end.
 Erased includes examples of these approaches but the exhibition's aim is to expand such understandings to include erasure or removal, arguably an inherent albeit silent part of the creative methodology of drawing.